Chart Color Schemes

 Inverell Surrounds - West has a typical household mix, with a fairly typical median household size

-Family households constitute 68.9% of all households, including 23.2% couples with children, 34.4% couples without children, and 10.4% single parent families.
-Non-family households account for the remaining 31.1%, with lone person households at 28.9% and group households comprising 2.2%.
-The median household size is 2.3 people, which aligns with the average in the Rest of NSW.
+Family households are 68.9% of all households, consisting of 23.2% couples with children, 34.4% couples without children, and 10.4% single parent families.
+Non-family households make up the remaining 31.1%, with lone person households at 28.9% and group households comprising 2.2%.
+The median household size is 2.3 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households